-1. At December 31, 2014, the Company had no net capital loss or net operating loss carryforwards for tax purposes.
-2. There are no federal income taxes incurred that are available for recoupment in the event of future net losses for the year ended December 31, 2014.
-The amount of federal income taxes incurred that are available for recoupment in the event of future net losses is \$2,390 for the year ended December 31, 2013.
-3. The Company did not report any deposits as admitted assets under Internal Revenue Code Section 6603 at December 31, 2014 and 2013.
+- At December 31, 2015, the Company had no net capital loss or net operating loss carryforwards for tax purposes. - There are no federal income taxes incurred that are available for recoupment in the event of future net losses for the years ended December 31, 2015 and 2014. - The Company did not report any deposits as admitted assets under Internal Revenue Code Section 6603 at December 31, 2015 and 2014.